hindmasj/my-nifi-cluster/README.md

 docker compose run --volume <path-to-mount>:<mount-point> kafka <mount-point>/<script-name>
 ```

-See the scripts *launch-script.sh* and *create-topics.sh* to see an example of how this is done.
+See the scripts *bin/launch-script.sh* and *bin/create-topics.sh* to see an example of how this is done.

 ## <a name="process"></a>Process Some Data